By Lauren Reid

 Did you know most modern cars not only let you move the steering wheel up and down, but in and out too?
 There should be a lever under or to the side of the steering column that’ll let you adjust the wheel to the right spot for you.
 What’s more, you can even adjust the height of your seatbelt.
 This is usually as simple as two buttons on the belt panel on the door frame – squeeze them together to move the belt anchor up or down so the sash sits comfortably across your shoulder.

-If you need some help setting up your driving position properly, you can book an RAA CarFit session.
+If you need some help setting up your driving position properly, contact us.
 Together with an occupational therapist, an RAA expert will give your set-up a once-over to keep you safe on the road.